LispCookbook/cl-cookbook/macros.md

 - the quote character, `'`, is a shortcut for `quote`, a *special operator* (not a function nor a macro, but one of a few special operators forming the core of Lisp).
 - so, `'foo` evaluates to `foo`.

-So, our macro retourns the following bits:
+So, our macro returns the following bits:

 - the symbol `progn`,
 - a second list, that contains